neoforged/Documentation/docs/entities/renderer.md

 Entity renderers are used to define rendering behavior for an entity.
 They only exist on the [logical and physical client][sides].

 Entity rendering uses what is known as entity render states.
 Simply put, this is an object that holds all values that the renderer needs.
-Every time the entity is rendered, the render state is updated, and then the `#render` method uses that render state to render the entity.
-This is probably intended to be adapted into a deferred rendering system at some point, where the render information is collected beforehand (which could potentially be multithreaded) and rendering then happens at a later point in time.
+Every time the entity is rendered, the render state is updated, and then the `#submit` method uses that to submit the desired [features] needed to render the entity at a later point in time.

 ## Creating an Entity Renderer